dgmouris/dva_6242_project/python-meetup-presenation/slides.md

 1. Fix and refactor general Jank in the codebase, we only had two months so is was rushed.
 2. Make it so that we could replace a player and find comparable lines on the fly.
-   1. This was one of the first original idea so that we could evaluate how a potential.
+   1. This was one of the first original idea so that we could evaluate how a potential line would work
+   2. Make the AI piece work on the fly.
 3. Injest and process since 2008 (so there's more POIUs) and you can compare it historically.
+   1. we currently only have the data for the year 2023-24.
-4. Make the frontend more mobile friendly and a bit clearer.
+4. Make the frontend more mobile friendly and a bit clearer, fix up general bugs that I didn't have time to fix.

 ---
 # Conclusions

 - I think this was pretty cool and passes the interesting test (for myself at least).